 Affiliate Organization since January 2012

-The Eating Disorder Section of the Royal College of Psychiatrists was born in June 2007 under the leadership of Professor Ulrike Schmidt, developing from a Special Interest Group inaugurated in 1995 with Professor Russell as its first Chair.
+The Eating Disorder Faculty of the Royal College of Psychiatrists developed from a Special Interest Group inaugurated in 1995 with Professor Gerald Russell as its first Chair.

 It brings together eating disorder psychiatrists working in the field across the United Kingdom and set standards for clinical services and training.
-We have a lively conference programme supported by bursaries for trainees, and our various policies are given greater weights by close collaboration with BEAT, the UK’s Eating Disorder Association.
+We have a lively conference program supported by bursaries for trainees, and our various policies are given greater weight by close collaboration with B-EAT, the UK’s Eating Disorder Association.

 Affiliate Organization since February 2015